-- 1. Preventative strategies should be developed to address isolation in the event of a local or national lockdown. - 2.
-The Mental Health Commissioner should consider commissioning support tailored to meet the needs of specific groups, such as those with a disability who have lost support, and for those who have lost employment. - 3.
+- 1. Preventative strategies should be developed to address isolation in the event of a local or national lockdown.
+This may involve neighbourhood level buddy support systems and telephone and online peer support. - The Mental Health Commissioner should consider commissioning support tailored to meet the needs of specific groups, such as those with a disability who have lost support, and for those who have lost employment. - 3.
 Attention must be paid to addressing the issues of access to mental health services.
 People are confused not knowing what is available or how to access it.
 The single point of access for mental health services will help with this however effective communication of that service and its roll out will be key.